chrisjz/sm64vr/README.md

 ### Miscellaneous

-* Leap: Option for Hand controller to track with the head position with Rift.
 * Mario spins continuously when he is atop certain moving objects, including: pink bob-omb.
 * Shadows for signs, trees.
 * Star model has a hole at its top tip.